lyubomir-bozhinov/my-manager-readme/README.md

   - Blockers or team dynamics.
   - Priorities and direction.
 - I’m also keen to hear how I can improve: share feedback however works best for you (1:1s, DMs, email, or anonymously).

+### **Mistakes Happen**
+We’ll all make them, including me.
+What matters is how we respond.
+I value transparency, learning, and shared responsibility over blame.
+Let’s own it, fix it, and talk about what we learned.
+That’s how we build trust and get better - together.

 ### **Career Development**
 - We’ll check in on your career path every quarter - or at least biannually.
 I’ll help you find opportunities that align with your goals, even if that means looking outside your current team.